 But the failures of our institutional investors go beyond governance issues to the very practice of their trade.
-These agents have also failed to provide the "due diligence" that our citizen/investors have every reason to expect of the investment professionals to whom they have entrusted their money.
-How could so many highly-skilled, highly-paid securities analysts and researchers have failed to question the toxic-filled leveraged balance sheets of Citicorp and other leading banks and investment banks and, lest we forget, AIG?
-The ethics-skirting sales tactics of CountryWide Financial?
+These agents have also failed to provide the due diligence that our citizen/investors have every reason to expect of the investment professionals to whom they have entrusted their money.
+How could so many highly skilled, highly paid securities analysts and researchers have failed to question the toxic-filled leveraged balance sheets of Citicorp and other leading banks and investment banks and, lest we forget, AIG, as well as the ethics-skirting sales tactics of CountryWide Financial?
 Even earlier, what were these professionals thinking when they ignored the shenanigans of "special purpose entities" at Enron and "cooking the books" at WorldCom?
-Again, going back to the stock market high reached in 2007, how many analysts questioned the typical corporate assumption that their pension plans would earn future returns of 81⁄2 percent per year, now obviously a deeply flawed assumption that is sowing the seeds of another crisis in the financing of our private and public retirement systems.